 An actress, a ballet dancer, or a clown.
 All these professions rely on physical expression, not words.
 Interesting!

 It’s hard to choose!
 There are a zillion great new books coming out every year, but two novels I loved when I was a kid are Island of the Blue Dolphins by Scott O’Dell and Julie of the Wolves by Jean Craighead George.
-Some of my favorite picture books are Crow Boy by Taro Yashima, Jamberry by Bruce Degan, In the Small, Small Pond by Denise Fleming, and Diary of a Worm by Doreen Cronin and Harry Bliss.
+Some of my favorite classic picture books are Crow Boy by Taro Yashima, Jamberry by Bruce Degan, The Quiet Book by Deborah Underwood and Renata Liwska, and Diary of a Worm by Doreen Cronin and Harry Bliss.
 What are YOUR favorite books?

 Read!
 The more you read, the more you'll accustom your ear to good prose.
 And REread!
 If you love a book, read it again -- and again!
 Pay attention to the structure of the story, and the author's voice, and the style of the sentences.
 Then, when you sit down to write, write the story that you yourself would like to read.
 And finally, have fun!
 If you have fun writing, the reader will have fun reading.